 It sounds like music has long been a dominant theme in Lizetta’s life, as she also reveals that the topic of her university dissertation was the Spice Girls!

-Angela joined us in 2021 to oversee financial budgeting, forecasting, modelling, compliance, risk management and so on — in short, she manages all things financial and commercial for both sides of the organisation, mySociety and SocietyWorks.
+Angela joined us in 2021 to oversee financial budgeting, forecasting, modelling, compliance, risk management and so on for both SocietyWorks and for mySociety.

 Having trained as a Chartered Accountant, well versed in Lean process implementation and experienced in project management, Angela started her career as an auditor before moving to various senior finance roles in industry and the charity sector.